 A bit about schweitzer

-In summer, the resort offers a variety of activities for families including hiking, mountain biking, a zip line, climbing wall, Monkey Jumper, and scenic chairlift rides.
-Schweitzer offers year-round accommodation on the mountain with lodging options from classic hotel style rooms to full ski-in/ski-out condominiums.
+In summer, the resort offers a variety of activities for families including hiking, mountain biking, a side-by-side zip line, climbing wall, trampoline jumper, and scenic chairlift rides.
+Schweitzer offers year-round accommodation on the mountain with lodging options from classic hotel style rooms to full ski-in/ski-out condominiums in winter.

 A visit to Schweitzer is one the whole family will remember and want to repeat!